NealMatta/iOS13-Swift-5-Notes/AllNotes.md

     -   Optional Chaining
         -   `present?.surprise()`
         -   Basically the if statement in better syntax.
 Only if it is not nil, then do we run the code
+    -   Nil Coalescing Operator
+        -   `optional ?? default value`
+        -   If the optoinal is not nil, use the optional, if it is optional, use the default value
+    -   Optional Chaining
+        -   `optional?.property`
+        -   We want to access the properties and methods.
+This is used for classes and structs

 -   Why do we use this?
 Forces the programmer to be more specific with their code

 # Section 8 - Control flow and Optionals